mishra077/mishra077.github.io/_pages/about.md

 - Research Intern at **[Vision Intelligence Lab, MNIT]**(https://visionintelligence.github.io/)

 Feel free to reach out if you'd like to discuss AI, machine learning, or potential collaborations!

-<span  style="color:red">I am seeking a Ph.D. position starting in 2025.
-I would appreciate the opportunity to discuss potential openings/collaborations.</span>.